 - Course textbook name or reading list

-Students earn academic credit and continue to be registered as full-time UC Davis students during the quarter in which they participate.
+Students earn academic credit and continue to be registered as full-time UC Davis students during the quarter in which they participate in the Washington Program.
 Courses are taught by Washington Program faculty appointed by the various UC campuses, or visiting faculty from the Washington area.
 Students have the opportunity to learn in a small classroom environment.

 - Internship (8 units): Students work three to four days per week (24-32 hours).
 This leaves time for academic courses and/or research projects.
 Pass/No Pass Option Only